Walt Disney Studios Home Entertainment: Walt Disney Studios Home Entertainment

-Physical media licensing
+Licensing agreements, later years, and closure

 Following the launch of Disney+ in 2019 and its international expansion in the following years, Walt Disney Studios Home Entertainment has begun to discontinue physical distribution entirely in certain regions such as Latin America, Australia, New Zealand, India, the Middle East, Portugal, Asia (except Japan), Hungary, Russia, Greece, and Romania, or to let other companies distribute in certain international markets like the United Kingdom and Ireland (Elevation Sales (Note: Disney first licensed its home video distribution in the UK to The Rank Organisation in 1988 under Rank Home Video while theatrical distribution were distributed by Warner Bros.
 Pictures at the same time.
 By 1989, Disney began its autonomous UK home video distribution.
 And in 1992, Buena Vista International was revived in the region after its distribution deal with Warner Bros. expired that year.
 However, Warner Bros. returns to distribute Disney films in the United Kingdom and Europe between 1998 and 2000 but on physical DVDs instead.
-After 34 years of self-distributing films on home video in the UK, Disney licensed it home video distribution in the region to Elevation Sales – a joint-venture between StudioCanal and Lionsgate – since October 1, 2023.
+After 34 years of self-distributing films on home video in the UK, Disney licensed its home video distribution in the region to Elevation Sales – a joint-venture between StudioCanal and Lionsgate – since October 1, 2023.
 Overall, this makes Elevation the third licensing physical distribution partner for Disney after Rank Home Video (VHS only) and Warner Home Video (DVD only).)), Poland (Galapagos), Czech Republic (Magic Box), Spain (Divisa Films), Italy (Eagle Pictures), Scandinavia (SF Studios), France and Benelux (ESC Distribution), Germany and Austria (Leonine Studios), and Japan (Happinet).

+On January 23, 2023, Disney entered a multi-year home entertainment distribution deal with Mill Creek Entertainment, where upon Mill Creek agreed to distribute hundreds of select physical releases from the ABC Signature, 20th Television, Hollywood Pictures, Touchstone Pictures, and 20th Century Studios catalog libraries.

-In February 2024, Disney entered into a home video distribution agreement with Sony Pictures Home Entertainment, in which Sony would handle all physical media production and distribution for Disney's home entertainment assets in North America, after 37 years as an in-house physical media distribution label.
-Despite this, Disney continues as an in-house physical media production label; SPHE-distributed releases continue using their respective labels instead of the SPHE logo.
+In February 2024, Disney entered into a home video distribution agreement with Sony Pictures Home Entertainment, in which Sony would handle all physical media production and distribution for Disney's home entertainment assets in North America.
+After 37 years as an in-house physical media distribution label, WDSHE would continue only as an in-house physical media production label.
 As a result of the deal, the Disney Movie Club was shut down on May 20, 2024.
 The first Disney film to be distributed by Sony was 20th Century's The First Omen on July 30, 2024.

-Distribution

-The company currently distributes digital media, and formerly distributed Blu-ray discs and DVDs internally under many labels around the world until the early-to-mid 2020s, when it struck a deal with Sony Pictures Home Entertainment to handle distribution for them.
+On April 14, 2026, Disney had laid off approximately 1,000 employees, including the entire staff of Walt Disney Studios Home Entertainment, effectively closing the division's operations.
+It now currently exists as a copyright holder managing the home entertainment rights to its titles for licensing.

+Formats